Kemal Monteno

 Kemal Monteno (17 September 1948 – 21 January 2015) was a Bosnian recording artist and singer-songwriter whose career stretched from the 1960s to the 2010s.
+He is widely considered one of the greatest songwriters of the former Yugoslavia.

+Monteno wrote songs for other performers as well, most notably Zdravko Čolić, Toše Proeski, and the rock band Indexi.

 Early life

 Monteno's father Osvaldo was an Italian from Monfalcone.
 During World War II, he was drafted and deployed to occupied Yugoslavia in 1945 where he met a Bosniak woman named Bahrija in Sarajevo and fell in love.
 Osvaldo left his pregnant wife in Italy to marry Bahrija.
 Osvaldo's Italian wife gave birth in 1946 to a daughter named Daniela, Monteno's half-sister.
 Kemal was born to Osvaldo and Bahrija two years later in Sarajevo.
 Although his father was Catholic and his mother was a Muslim, Monteno was given a Muslim first name.

 Osvaldo only spoke Italian and sang canzones to Monteno when he was a child, while his mother sang him Bosnian sevdalinkas.
 Both Osvaldo and Bahrija were employed at Sarajevo's Koševo Stadium.